 I checked out a few cooking schools on good old Tripadvisor, and while all of them had great reviews and I’m sure all are worth checking out, I settled on Silom Thai Cooking School for three reasons:

-- Theirs was the most exciting of all the menus I saw – it had green curry, pad thai, mango sticky rice and more.
+- Theirs was the most exciting of all the menus I saw and ticked all my boxes – it had green curry, pad thai, mango sticky rice and more.

 - They were one of the cheapest at 1000 baht (about £20) per person.

 - The school was based in the Bang Rak area of the city, and included a market tour.
-A great chance for me to see this apparently very foodie district.
+I was dying to see this foodie district.

 Instead of cooking everything then having a big feast at the end, we would cook one dish, then eat, then cook, then eat… it went on like this all afternoon and it was glorious.